The Guide

 Practical notes

-Applying from abroad: Most Riyadh international schools have managed international admissions processes and are used to receiving families before they arrive in-country.
+Applying from abroad: Most Riyadh international schools handle international admissions and are used to receiving families before they arrive in-country.
 Apply early.
-Popular year groups at BISR, AISR, and Reigate Grammar fill quickly, and mid-year availability is not guaranteed even at less pressured schools.
-Applying six to nine months ahead of an intended start date is sensible.
+Popular year groups at BISR, AISR, and Reigate Grammar fill quickly, and mid-year availability isn't guaranteed even at less pressured schools.
+Six to nine months ahead is sensible.

 Iqama and school registration: Your child's iqama (Saudi residency permit) is required for school registration.
-The school admissions team will advise on timing, but expect a short period between arrival and having all documents in place.
-Most schools are experienced in managing this transition.
+The admissions team will advise on timing; expect a short window between arrival and having documents in place.

-Term structure: Riyadh international schools broadly follow the British or American academic year, starting late August or September and finishing in June, with the long summer break during the extreme heat.
-Half-terms, Easter breaks, and national holidays (including Saudi National Day and Founding Day) mean the calendar looks slightly different from what families coming from UK or US schools will expect.
+Term structure: Riyadh international schools follow the British or American academic year, starting late August or September and finishing in June, with the long summer break during the extreme heat.
+Half-terms, Easter breaks, and national holidays (including Saudi National Day and Founding Day) shift the calendar slightly from UK or US norms.

-Healthcare: International-standard private hospitals are well-represented in Riyadh.
-King Faisal Specialist Hospital, Saudi German Hospital, and several SEHA-network facilities are the main options for international families.
+Healthcare: International-standard private hospitals are well-represented.
+King Faisal Specialist Hospital, Saudi German Hospital, and several SEHA-network facilities are the main options.
 Most corporate packages include private health cover.
-Having English-speaking GP access is straightforward in the main international compounds.
+English-speaking GP access is straightforward in the main international compounds.

 The wider city: Riyadh is considerably more accessible than it was five years ago.
-Cinemas, restaurants, sporting events, and outdoor activities are available in a way they simply weren't before Vision 2030.
-Families who've lived here through the transition say the social life has improved dramatically.
-The city isn't Dubai or Singapore in terms of international infrastructure, but it's no longer the isolated posting it once had a reputation for being.
+Cinemas, restaurants, sporting events, and outdoor activities are available in a way they weren't before Vision 2030.
+It isn't Dubai or Singapore for international infrastructure, but it's no longer the isolated posting it once was.

 FAQs